n123git/YWSaveEditor/docs/head.md

 Disclaimer: **Most** changes to the `head.yw` only affect the preview you see before you enter the save file, NOT the actual save file (This is very important, dont forget :P).
-Exceptions include the save file names, and decryption seed.
+Exceptions to this rule include the save file names, and decryption seed.
 Most (known) parts of the `head.yw` are duplicated, with 3 versions corresponding to the 3 save files.
 An exception to this is the seed located in the head file.

 Here are some of the known elements